turingschool/front-end-curriculum/lessons/computer-setup.md

 You'll want to install it before attempting to install anything else.

-Download from the Apple App Store.
+Download and install from the Apple App Store - this will probably take a little while.

 Open `terminal` and run `xcode-select --install`, enter your user password